 A common problem in contracting is that despite best intentions, contracts often don’t deliver their full intended benefits: according to the Harvard Business Review, enterprises typically lose anywhere from five to 40 percent of the value of any given deal over the course of its lifespan.

 Such value erosion can have many culprits: suboptimal and/or inappropriate terms and conditions, failures by one or more parties to abide by their contracted obligations, and the absence of or poor adherence to best practices for contract management are among the common themes that prevent businesses from realizing the full value of their agreements.
-But technology is providing enterprises with newer and more sophisticated tools than ever before that can help reduce such problems – and eliminate arduous, manual aspects of managing contracts and conducting contract reviews at the same time.
+But contract management technology is providing enterprises with newer and more sophisticated tools than ever before that can help reduce such problems – and eliminate arduous, manual aspects of managing contracts and conducting contract reviews at the same time.
 One such innovation, machine learning, offers tremendous promise in this regard.

 What Is Machine Learning?

 A branch of artificial intelligence, or AI, machine learning is when computers generate new algorithms and models for transforming data into business insights.
 Essentially, computers use the information they are given to teach themselves new tasks and applications, instead of being specifically coded to perform these actions.

 Machine learning creates a feedback loop where as a computer is presented with greater amounts of data and types of tasks, it uses the results and learnings to refine its actions and to discover and perform new ones.
 There are several categories of machine learning based on the underlying data.
 These include: